cosmos/gaia/docs/resources/service-providers.md

 node or validator with a sequence of uncommitted transactions with incrementing sequence numbers and it will mostly do the correct thing.

-Before signing, all keys are lexicographically sorted and all white space is removed from the JSON output.
+Before signing, all keys are lexicographically sorted and all white space are removed from the JSON output.

 The signature encoding is the 64-byte concatenation of ECDSArands (i.e. `r || s`), where `s` is lexicographically less than its inverse in order to prevent malleability.
-This is like Ethereum, but without the extra byte for PubKey recovery, since Tendermint assumes the PubKey is always provided anyway.
+This is similar to Ethereum signing, but without the extra byte for PubKey recovery, since Tendermint assumes the PubKey is always provided.

 Signatures and public key examples in a signed transaction: